linagora/openpaas-esn/doc/configuration.md

 - module: You can specifiy a npm module to be used as transport
 - type: The type of transport
 - config: The transport configuration

+### Rules

+Configure the email messaging rules to be used when new messages are added in an activity stream.

 ## Session